-■ ESXi also supports third-party path selection plugins (PSPs).
-In some cases, these might provide the best performance for a specific array by exploiting specific features of the array or knowledge of its design.

-■ If your storage array supports ALUA (Asymmetric Logical Unit Access), enabling this feature on the array can improve storage performance in some environments.
+- ESXi also supports third-party path selection plugins (PSPs).
+In some cases, these might provide the best performance for a specific array by exploiting specific features of the array or knowledge of its design. - If your storage array supports ALUA (Asymmetric Logical Unit Access), activating this feature on the array can improve storage performance in some environments.
 ALUA, which is automatically detected by ESXi, allows the array itself to designate paths as "Active Optimized."
 When ALUA is combined with the Round Robin path policy, ESXi by default cycles I/O requests through these Active Optimized paths.

-For more information, see the VMware SAN Configuration Guide and VMware KB article 1011340.
+For more information, see the Overview of Using ESXi with a SAN section of vSphere Storage and VMware KB article 1011340.